 It remains to construct an equilibrium with unofficial trading.
-For D such that $B - D + P^\delta_g < 0$, let $i \in \mathcal{I}$ an agent with a minimum value of B_i . (i need not be unique).
+For D such that $B - D + P^\delta_g < 0$, let $i \in \mathcal{I}$ an agent with a minimum value of B_i . i does not need to be unique.
 Let this agent buy a sufficiently small quantity at $P = P^[1 - B_i/(nB)]$ and all the others sell their $e - \tau$ at this post and invest the proceeds at P^ .
-It is an equilibrium as the unofficial buyer is indifferent between buying at P and P^ and sellers may strictly prefer to sell more (unless their claim is equal to B_i in which case they are indifferent) but cannot. \square
+It is an equilibrium as the unofficial buyer is indifferent between buying at P and P^ and sellers may strictly prefer to sell more (unless their claim is equal to B_i in which case they are indifferent) but cannot.

 Within the limits of a static model, the equilibria are reminiscent of self-fulfilling debt crises.
-Equilibria with default here are gridlocks whereby the private sector does not bid much cash for goods because it expects state default in the form of a small transfer, and these small investments in turn vindicate the small transfer.
+Equilibria with default here are gridlocks whereby the private sector does not bid much cash for goods because it expects state default in the form of a small transfer, and these small bids in turn vindicate the small transfer.
 A key difference with the case of a nominally safe security is that there is no longer room for strict financial repression since the payment of the state by construction never exceeds the amount of money that it is willing to purchase at P^ .
 As a result, the situation bears similarities with that in which $N + P^\delta_G = 0$ with safe securities: Unofficial trades are made possible only because of individual price impacts.
 Thus unofficial prices all become arbitrarily close to the official one when agents become negligible.
-Unlike in the case of nominally safe securities and financial repression, there is weak determination of the price level in the negligible limit in the presence of defaultable securities.
 Yet there are multiple equilibria even in this negligible limit, but only the goods consumption of the state varies across them.
+The price level does not.
 A higher loss given default creates additional real resources for the state.